Homepage > Education and Learning > Schools > Find a School > School Search

 Termly SEND reviews meetings take place between the SENCo and class teachers (teaching assistants also contribute where required).
 During these meetings the progress of the children is discussed and targets are reviewed/amended.

-The SENCo will always communicate any information the relevant staff e.g. sharing report recommendations from an outside agency.
+The SENCo will always communicate any information to the relevant staff e.g. sharing report recommendations from an outside agency.

 Staff are aware that if anything needs to be discussed regarding a child with SEND, a meeting can be arranged to do so.